MikeDupree/rls/README.md

 - `cargo build --release`

-Copy the build file into a directory under your PATH
+Copy the build file into a directory under your PATH Be sure to replace `SOME/PATH` with a PATH for your bin files

+- `cp target/release/rls SOME/PATH`

 If your using a linux os that has `~/.local/bin/` in it's PATH already you can run